Caesar’s Salad: The Myth of Giacomo Junia

 Many have claimed to, but who really originated Caesar’s Salad?
 Here are ‘the usual suspects’ — Alex Cardini, Caesar Cardini, Jack Clapp, Peter Frigerio, Giacamo Junia, Edmund Lowe, Paul Maggiora, Innocente Pedroli, Livio Santini, and Manny Wolfe.
 This article focuses on Giacomo Junia.

-Join me for ‘A Tale of Two Caesars,’ my talk on the origins of Caesar’s Salad, presented by the Culinary Historians of San Diego, at 10:30am PST, Saturday, March 20, 2021.
+Watch the video (now on YouTube!)
+‘A Tale of Two Caesars,’ my talk on the origins of Caesar’s Salad, which was presented by the Culinary Historians of San Diego, at 10:30am PST, Saturday, March 20, 2021.
 Learn about the restaurateurs Alex and Caesar Cardini, origins of Caesar’s Salad in Tijuana, Caesar Pastore, his San Diego restaurants, and famous ‘Half and Half’ Pasta.

 True or false?
 In 1903, chef Giacomo Junia, an Italian immigrant, invented the Caesar Salad at his restaurant, New York Cafe, in Chicago.